aritchie/DigitalScoreboard/readme.md

 * Remove Referee Screen
     * You connect to scoreboard or host a scoreboard - you can also just have a scoreboard with no connections
 * Setting to auto remember "scoreboard"?
+* Client can tell remote scoreboard to go to fullscreen play clock or timer

 ## FUTURE?